 Step #3: Get to know the glycemic index of foods.

 If you have elevated blood sugar, take advantage of two key ways to figure out how

-foods will affect your blood glucose before you eat them:
+affect your blood glucose before you eat them:

 1. Glycemic index (GI) measures how much specific

 foods raise blood glucose after you eat them.